 NOTE 1: QoS-Information AVP provided at IP-CAN session level is not derived based on mapping tables, but based on subscription and operator specific policies.

 NOTE 2: Allocation-Retention-Priority AVP is always calculated at PCC rule level according to table 6.3.2.

+NOTE 3: QoS information related to AF Signalling IP flow will be conveyed in a PCC Rule and thus table 6.3.1 applies for calculating the QoS information.

 For a UE initiated PDP context within GPRS, the PCRF applies the binding mechanism described in clause 5 to decide which flows are allowed to be transported within the IP CAN bearer.